Revealing effects of local dimension on variable-range interacting model by connecting Lieb-Robinson bounds and multipartite entanglement: Introduction

-In recent years, there has been a significant surge in interest to extend the studies of many-body systems with short-range (SR) interactions to those with variable-range (VR) ones.
-In this VR interacting Hamiltonian, the interaction between pair of particles, $(i,j)$, residing at a distance $r=|i-j|$, falls off as $g_{ij} \propto 1/r^{\alpha}$ with \(\alpha>0\) representing the range of interactions \cite{sachdev_2011,Campa2014,Maskara2022,defenu_rmp2023}.
-Such systems are experimentally accessible in physical systems such as in trapped ions \cite{HAFFNER2008,iontrap08,iontrap09,iontrap12,Islam_2011,Britton_2012,iontrap_cirac04}, Rydberg atoms \cite{Choi2016,Rispoli2019}, ultracold atoms in optical lattices \cite{Mandel2003, Cramer2013, Landig2016,Gross2017,camacho2107}, along with superconducting qubits \cite{PRXQuantumsuper,ying23}.
-In both equilibrium and out of equilibrium scenarios, by varying the fall-off parameter $\alpha$, unique observations including dynamical quantum phase transition \cite{Zhang2017,defenu2019,halimeh2020,lakkaraju2023framework}, metastable phases \cite{Defenu2021, Giachetti2023}, and information scrambling \cite{chen2019,tran2020,kuwahara2020} are reported, which are otherwise absent in SR interacting systems.
-Interestingly, it has been demonstrated that long-range (LR) interactions have positive impact on generating highly mutlipartite entangled states \cite{anuradha2023production,ghosh2023entanglement}, quantum heat engine \cite{Solfanelli2023}, sensing \cite{Yousefjani2023,monika2023better}, state transfer \cite{eldredge2017, tran2021} and computation \cite{lewis2021,Lewis2023}.
-The change in behavior of numerous quantities such as entanglement entropy and classical correlation with fall-off rate $\alpha$ indicating the transition from short-range to LR systems is distinct from the critical points associated with quantum phase transition when gapped to gapless transition occurs \cite{sachdev_2011}.
-Even in spin-$1/2$ systems, only a few studies have been conducted to detect $\alpha$-transition points through the dynamical state \cite{koffel2012,vodola2014,lr_ising_vodola_2016,lr_ising_defenu_2020,lr_model_romanroche2023,vodola23_prb,ghosh2023entanglement}.
-This work will primarily focus on the spin-$s$ Ising model, for which the presence of such transition is still unresolved.
+Cluster states \cite{Briegel2001} are resource for measurement-based quantum computation (MBQC) \cite{Raussendorf2003, Briegel2009, spt_mbqc}, and are also studied as a ground state of cluster Hamiltonians obtained by gauging nearest-neighbor (NN) Hamiltonians \cite{nSPT_Gclu} having symmetry-protected topological order \cite{Son2012}.
+The energy spectrum of cluster Hamiltonian is degenerate in the case of an open boundary condition, which can be used to form edge states \cite{nSPT_Gclu}.
+Interestingly, they can also be prepared as a dynamical state of the NN Hamiltonian \cite{Briegel2001, Raussendorf2003, Briegel2009}.
+However, in recent years, there has been a significant surge in interest to extend the studies of many-body systems with short-range (SR) interactions to those with variable-range (VR) ones, inevitably appearing in physical substrates such as trapped ions \cite{HAFFNER2008,iontrap08,iontrap09,iontrap12,Islam_2011,Britton_2012,iontrap_cirac04,expt2020}, Rydberg atoms \cite{Choi2016,Rispoli2019}, ultracold atoms in optical lattices \cite{Mandel2003, Cramer2013, Landig2016,Gross2017,camacho2107}, along with superconducting qubits \cite{PRXQuantumsuper,ying23}.
+They are characterized by the interaction between a pair of particles, $(x,y)$, residing at a distance $r=|x-y|$, which falls off as $g_{xy} \propto 1/r^{\alpha}$ with \(\alpha>0\), representing the range of interactions \cite{sachdev_2011,Campa2014,Maskara2022,defenu_rmp2023}.
+In both equilibrium and out-of-equilibrium scenarios, by varying the fall-off parameter $\alpha$, unique observations including dynamical quantum phase transition \cite{Zhang2017,defenu2019,halimeh2020,lakkaraju2023framework, Defenu2024}, metastable phases \cite{Defenu2021, Giachetti2023}, and information scrambling \cite{chen2019,tran2020,kuwahara2020} are reported, which are otherwise absent in SR interacting systems.
+Interestingly, long-range (LR) interactions have been demonstrated to have a positive impact on the generation of highly mutlipartite entangled states \cite{anuradha2023production,ghosh2023entanglement}, quantum heat engine \cite{Solfanelli2023}, sensing \cite{Yousefjani2023,monika2023better}, state transfer \cite{eldredge2017, tran2021} and computation \cite{lewis2021,Lewis2023,ghosh2025measurementbasedquantumcomputationvariablerange}.
+Note further that the long-range Ising interaction generalizes the cluster state to the weighted graph state (WGS) with both periodic (PBCs) and open boundary conditions (OBCs) \cite{dur2005, hein2006entanglement, anil2022, ghosh2023entanglement}.